 And then descent, and we finally started to go south, towards Fernie.
 But it was getting late, and there was a long way to go.

 We stopped for dinner near sunset, and supplemented our bars and food with delicious, perfectly ripe wild raspberries.
-The valley is amazing and beautiful, and felt so terribly remote, despite being so near civilisation.
+The valley was amazing and beautiful, and felt so terribly remote, despite being so near civilisation.
 We hadn’t seen anyone since Whiteswan, and that seemed a long time ago.
 We could be lost here forever as the world ends.

 Frogs were a different matter.
 All over the road, they hopped and walked, all sizes of frogs.
 We tried to dodge them.
 Along with the potholes.
 Amy got a moth down her shirt, and for a moment we were all laughing hysterically in the darkness as she tried to get it out.

 Finally we were into logging terrain.
 The road got smoother and smoother, wider and wider.
 Less claustrophobic and overgrown.
 And then we turned off our road and started climbing up the final pass into Fernie, towards Hartley Lake.
 Both Amy and Chip’s GPSs were registering more kilometres ridden than mine, and so Amy had been optimistic we were nearly there.
 But we were not nearly there.
 We had the final pass to climb over, but we were only 30km from Fernie now!
-But 30km is a long way when it’s after midnight, you’ve been riding since 5.30am, and you’ve already ridden 230km of rough road that day.
+But 30km is a long way when it’s after midnight, you’ve been riding since 5.30 am, and you’ve already ridden 230 kilometres of rough road that day.

 We rode on.
 The pass was not so bad.
 Climb, descend, it rolled up and down, taunting us.
 The last few kilometres to the pass were brutal and steep, but because they were the last, it seemed ok.
 We were all so tired that we wavered all over the road, sleep drunk and unable to keep a straight line.
 And then we were at the top.
 Was this really the top?
 Yes.
 Warm layers on.
 And we descended, concentrating fiercely.
 Onto pavement.
 Rear lights on.
 Down low and hammering on the flat, on this easy sealed road.
 Fast, fast.